 Compensation amounts for the cost of the Aides will be based on actual Aide assignment to intersections or streets (if a roving Aide) within or adjacent to the Planned Development.
 Payments received from the Applicant under the Aides Agreement will be appropriated into a fund designated by the Director of the OEMC and the Director of the Office of Budget and Management (the "OBM").
 The first payment will be made on a date designated by the Director of the OBM.
 The Aides Agreement shall be recorded against the Planned Development.
-The first payment will be made on a date as determined by OBM and will be pro-rated for the remaining number of months in that year.
+The first payment will be made on a date as determined by OBM and will be prorated for the remaining number of months in that year.
 On a date as determined by OBM of the following year, the Applicant will provide the next payment, and each payment thereafter.
 The Aides Agreement will be reviewed annually to determine if the payment amount needs to be modified based on changes in wages.
 The Applicant may request the City's approval of changes to this statement, including specifically a reduction in the number of Aides and the amount of the Applicant's payment obligation based on evidence of changed circumstances.
 Such evidence shall include, as appropriate, traffic analyses and other technical data.
-The City agrees at a minimum, based on Applicant-supplied traffic analyses, OEMC/CDOT data and analyses and other evidence, to review the appropriateness of the Applicant's Aide payment
+The City-agrees at a minimum, based on Applicant-supplied traffic analyses, OEMC/CDOT data and analyses and other evidence, to review the appropriateness of the Applicant's Aide payment obligation on the earlier to occur of (1) the date of the next requested comprehensive amendment of this Planned Development; or (2) on an annual basis.

-Applicant: RC Union Station Development Company Address, 500 W Jackson, 210 S Canal, 310 S Canal Introduced: September 20, 2018

-Plan Commission: October 18, 2018
+Applicant: RC Union Station Development Company Address.
+500 W Jackson, 210 S Canal, 310 S Canal 7 Introduced: September 20, 2018 Plan Commission: October 18, 2018